 Sharon Goldberg frets about internet security so the rest of us don’t have to.
-In a paper released in October 2015, Goldberg and her team reported the kind of security problem worth worrying about, one that could be used by a bad guy to cripple the clock function of tens of millions of computers on the internet using a single attacking machine.
+In a paper released yesterday, Goldberg and her team reported the kind of security problem worth worrying about, one that could be used by a bad guy to cripple the clock function of tens of millions of computers on the internet using a single attacking machine.

-Happily, says Goldberg, a Boston University College of Arts & Sciences (CAS) associate professor of computer science, fixes for the vulnerability were implemented before the paper was published.
+Happily, says Goldberg, a College of Arts & Sciences associate professor of computer science, fixes for the vulnerability were implemented before the paper was published.

-Working with students Aanchal Malhotra (GRS’19), Isaac Cohen (CAS’16), and Erik Brakke (CAS’16) in spring 2015, Goldberg discovered a potential vulnerability in the Network Time Protocol (NTP), the software and rules that synchronize clocks on computers.
+Working with students Aanchal Malhotra (GRS’19), Isaac Cohen (CAS’16), and Erik Brakke (CAS’16) last spring, Goldberg discovered a potential vulnerability in the Network Time Protocol (NTP), the software and rules that synchronize clocks on computers.
 The team developed attacks that could alter the time on computer systems, compromising other applications, such as the encryption schemes that protect internet communications to bank websites.
 Other apps, from bitcoin systems to website authentication and login protocols, also could be breached.

 Before posting the paper on her project’s website, Goldberg’s team worked with the Network Time Foundation, which implements the NTP, and with software firms like Cisco Systems and Red Hat, to plug the holes in the NTP code.
 Goldberg says most computer users need not take corrective action, because their NTP software is routinely revised “via updates or patches to their operating systems.”
 She says operating systems “will be issuing patches that protect against our attacks, and other members of the Network Time Foundation are likely to do so as well.”